Landon Garland: Views on slavery

 Garland enslaved "up to 60" people before the Civil War; the first few were given to his bride and him by their parents as marriage gifts.
 Later, he purchased slaves as families (he claimed to keep them together), but also as source of income by then renting them as house servants to others (again, claiming he did so to also keep them relatively safe).
 Moreover, "he claimed that he did not own them as property, but he instead owned their labor."
 In this "ownership" claim, he was employing a classic pro-slavery stance - making a distinction without a difference between "owning the person and owning their work product."
-There is nothing in Garland's writings from before or during the Civil Ear to suggest that he was anything other than a pro-slavery advocate.
+There is nothing in Garland's writings from before or during the Civil War to suggest that he was anything other than a pro-slavery advocate.

 Garland gave a pro-slavery lecture in Tuscaloosa in 1860 where he said, "The negro has, through slavery, been taken up from a condition of grossest barbarity and ignorance, made serviceable to himself and to the world, and elevated and improved socially, morally, intellectually, and physically."
 This idea - that enslaved people were better off enslaved in the United States than free in Africa - was a tenet of pro-slavery thought.
 During the Civil War, Garland doubled-down on his pro-slavery ideology, writing to the Governor of Alabama about his fears of former slaves being organized "into bands of midnight assassins" by the United States army following the Emancipation Proclamation.
 He believed that ending slavery would result in "midnight Conflagrations of our houses and the butchery of our wives and children," a classic white supremacist fantasy.
 To prevent these imagined attacks, Garland advised moving all enslaved men aged between 15 and 60 into holding areas "far in the interior" of the state "where they may be guarded by comparatively few soldiers, & if necessary marched out of the reach of Lincoln's troopes."
 Of course, when he recognized that if the U.S. Army advanced that they would be met by "slaves flocking" to their lines, Garland was acknowledging enslaved people's desires for freedom and the fact that enslaved people were more than able to seize freedom themselves.